zephyrproject-rtos/zephyr/boards/arm/stm32f072_eval/doc/index.rst

 STM32F072-EVAL Discovery kit has 6 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to STM32F072-EVAL board User Manual.
+For more details please refer to STM32F072-EVAL board User Manual.

 Default Zephyr Peripheral Mapping:
 ----------------------------------